daniel-kun/kubedev/README.md

 ## kubedev deploy

-Reads a kube config from the env var $KUBEDEV_KUBECONFIG (required) and optionally a context from $KUBEDEV_KUBECONTEXT and then runs `helm upgrade --install` with appropriate arguments and all env vars from `kubedev.json`.
+Reads a kube config from the env var $KUBEDEV_KUBECONFIG (required) and optionally a context from $KUBEDEV_KUBECONTEXT and then runs `helm upgrade --install` with appropriate arguments and all required env vars from `kubedev.json`.

 See [Naming Conventions](#naming-conventions).